cscorley/dissertation/chapters/4_dit/1_method.md

 changesets to continuously update the topic model and only use the developer profiles for indexing.

-We can follow the same process used in Section \ref{sec:flt-approach} for a historical simulation of how a changeset-based DIT would perform in a realistic scenario.
+We follow the same process used in Section \ref{sec:flt-approach} for a historical simulation of how a changeset-based DIT would perform in a realistic scenario.